FELINE HEARTWORM INFECTION

 One might wonder why one cannot use the same treatment as in the dog to kill any adult heartworms the cat might have.
 Actually, the same heartworm adulticide therapy used in dogs is best not used in cats as it is extremely dangerous to do so and is considered a last resort.
 There may not be a choice, however, depending on the degree of illness from the heartworm disease.
 Approximately one third of cats receiving heartworm adulticide therapy will experience life-threatening embolic complications when the worms die suddenly (generally an unacceptable statistic).
 One month of cage confinement is typically recommended to control circulatory effort after adulticide treatment and adulticide therapy should be consider the last resort for an infected cat where symptoms of the disease cannot be controlled with prednisone.

-The good news is that feline heartworm infection is preventable and there are currently four products on the market that are reliably effective.
+The good news is that feline heartworm infection is preventable and there are currently four medications on the market that are reliably effective.

 (Photo Credit: CDC Public Health Image Library)